derjoker/drafts/deutsch/fanyi.md

 ## 2018.03.25

-Ich absolviert nicht mit einem sondern zwei ? im Biologie.
-Was meine Eltern frustrieren ist, dass Ich nicht ein Arzt und nicht ein Wissenschaftler bin.
+Ich habe zwei Abschlüsse in Biologie.
+Zum Ärger meiner Eltern bin ich weder Doktor noch Wissenschaftler.

 I graduated with not one but two degrees in biology.
 To my parents' dismay, I am neither a doctor nor a scientist.